ArunVicky001/Bus-Jam-Parking-Escape-Puzzle/PRIVACY_POLICY.md

-Privacy Policy
+# Privacy Policy
-**Privacy Policy**

 Effective Date: 14.09.2025
 Game Title: Bus Jam: Parking Escape Puzzle

-**Introduction**
+## Introduction

 We value your privacy and are committed to protecting your personal information.
-This Privacy Policy outlines how we handle any data that may be collected while you use our mobile game "Bus Jam: Parking Escape Puzzle".
+This Privacy Policy outlines how we handle any data that may be collected while you use our mobile game **Bus Jam: Parking Escape Puzzle**.

 By installing and playing the game, you agree to the collection and use of information in accordance with this policy.

-Information We Collect
+## Information We Collect

 We do not collect any personally identifiable information (PII) such as your name, address, phone number, or email address.